Car Insurance After License Suspension: Requirements & Reinstatement Process

 When your license is suspended, dropping your insurance creates what's known as a coverage gap.
 Insurers view any lapse in coverage — especially one that coincides with a license suspension — as a major red flag.
 When you go to reinstate coverage later, you'll be treated as an even higher-risk driver than you already are, resulting in steeper premiums on top of an already elevated rate.

 If your vehicle is financed or leased, dropping insurance may also violate your lender's contract, potentially triggering force-placed insurance at rates far higher than your original policy.
+To understand all the ways a lapse can damage your financial standing, see our guide on coverage gaps and how to avoid them.

 Pros